andrewliebchen/a12n/_posts/2014-04-14-the-farnsworth-house.md

 So, how is web design and development a craft?
 Almost everything on the web is bespoke.
 Sure, there's automation, frameworks, UI kits, and great tools, but your grandpa in his workshop also has power tools, jigs, and Home Depot, yet you wouldn't _dare_ say that trivet he made for your birthday _isn't_ handcrafted.
 Would you?

 That "handcrafting" websites is a thing at all is because the medium of the internet obscures the hand of its creator.
-Hard-working web designers and developers have to practically stand on their aeron chairs and shout, "it looks like just a bunch of boxes, but someone had to actuallty \*write\* those nice gradients into all those buttons!"
+Hard-working web designers and developers have to practically stand on their aeron chairs and shout, "it looks like just a bunch of boxes, but someone had to actually \*write\* those nice gradients into all those buttons!"

 ![Farnsworth House](http://upload.wikimedia.org/wikipedia/commons/thumb/e/e1/Farnsworth_House_2006.jpg/1024px-Farnsworth_House_2006.jpg)